ParallelMaths/parallel/pages/9-16-puzzle-compendium.md

 @[youtube](Hpwd_ns2Wjs?rel=0)

-What is the other equable right-angled triangle with integer length sides?
-Just type in the length of the hypotenuse, so we know that you have identified the correct triangle.

 ::: problem id=4 marks=3
 __4.1__ A set of cards has a shape on one side and a colour on the other side.